vincenzoiovino/timelock.fs/README.md

 ```bash
 setx YOUR_JAVA Path
 ```
-where Path is a path to your Java Runtime Environment (JRE) installation.
+where Path is a path to your Java Runtime Environment (`JRE`) installation.
-If you do not have JRE you can download it from here: https://www.oracle.com/java/technologies/downloads/
+If you do not have `JRE` you can download it from [here](https://www.oracle.com/java/technologies/downloads/)

-Once you did it, you can just run install.bat, grant admin permissions (needed to install the Windows extensions) and you are done.
+Once you did it, you can just run `install.bat`, grant admin permissions (needed to install the Windows extensions) and you are done.

 ## Usage